* This is the Consumer Version. *

 Blood sugar levels should be monitored frequently on arrival because activities and diet often differ from those at home.
 Because controlling blood sugar levels precisely is more difficult while traveling, levels tend to vary more than usual.
 Trying to keep levels very close to normal thus increases the risk that levels may sometimes become too low.
 For this reason, target blood sugar levels should be somewhat higher than ideal while traveling.
 Diabetic travelers should adhere to established diets despite temptations to try new foods and to eat more frequently or off schedule.
 They should wear comfortable socks and shoes, check their feet daily, and avoid walking barefoot to prevent minor injuries that may become infected or be slow to heal.

-Pregnancy is generally not affected by travel.
-However, pregnant women who are close to their due date (over 36 weeks' gestation) and those at risk of miscarriage (see Miscarriage), premature delivery (see Preterm Labor), or placental abruption (see Placental Abruption) should avoid flying and traveling long distances.
+Pregnancy is generally not affected by flying on a jet.
+However, pregnant women who are close to their due date (over 36 weeks' gestation) and those at risk of miscarriage, premature delivery , or placental abruption should avoid flying and traveling long distances.
 Most airlines have policies regarding travel for pregnant women, and these policies should be checked before tickets are purchased.
 For instance, an airline may require that a woman in her 9th month of pregnancy who wants to fly must have a doctor's written approval letter dated within 72 hours of departure that states her expected delivery date.
 Pregnant women traveling long distances should take precautions to reduce the risk of blood clots (such as getting up often when traveling by airplane and stopping to take short walks when traveling by car) and dehydration.
 Seat belts should be fastened below the abdomen and across the hips to prevent injury to the fetus.

-Pregnant women should avoid live vaccines, including yellow fever, measles-mumps-rubella, varicella (chickenpox), influenza by nasal spray, and typhoid fever by mouth (see Table: Vaccines for International Travel*,†,‡).
+Pregnant women should avoid live vaccines, including yellow fever, measles-mumps-rubella, varicella (chickenpox), and typhoid fever by mouth (see Table: Vaccines for International Travel*,†,‡).

 Pregnant women should avoid prolonged use of water purification tablets that contain iodine because iodine can affect development of the thyroid gland in the fetus.